How to Take iPad Screenshots Using Your Apple Pencil - The Mac Observer

-I previously laid out a very simple way to take screen shots on an iPad.
+I previously laid out a very simple way to take screenshots on an iPad.
 However, a reader made me aware of another way of doing it using an Apple Pencil – thanks Wab95!

 Taking a Screenshot With The Apple Pencil